Music

 “Do you believe it?”

-“Sometimes I feel that I should kill you for sending my Yagrin away, and disrupting my life.”
+“Sometimes I still want to kill you for sending my Yagrin away, and disrupting my life.”

 Cinnamon